irworkshop/accountability_datacleaning/state/mn/expends/docs/mn_expends_diary.md

 sum(mne$year < 2000)
 #> [1] 0
 max(mne$date)
-#> [1] "2020-12-31"
+#> [1] "2022-12-31"
 sum(mne$date > today())
 #> [1] 0
 ```

-It’s common to see an increase in the number of contributins in
+It’s common to see an increase in the number of contributions in
 elections years.

 ![](../plots/bar-year-1.png)<!-- -->